Adeyinca59/Babatunde/README.md

-# Babatunde
+# My Profile
+Hi My name is Babatunde
 Highly analytical and detail-oriented Data Analyst with a strong foundation in extracting, transforming, and interpreting complex datasets to deliver actionable insights.
 Proven ability to support strategic decision-making, streamline processes, and optimize business performance through data storytelling and visualization.
-Equipped with hands-on experience in SQL, Python, Excel, and BI tools like Tableau and Power BI.
+Equipped with hands-on experience in SQL,Google spreadsheet and BI tools like  Power BI.
 Adept at working cross-functionally with stakeholders to define key metrics, build dashboards, and deliver reports that drive value.
 Passionate about leveraging data to solve real-world problems and influence business growth.

 Core Competencies: